How to Control Oily Skin: 7 Expert Tips

 How does oily skin differ between men and women?

 Men typically have thicker skin and larger pores due to higher testosterone levels, which can mean more oil production.
-However, the basic principles of oily skin care remain the same regardless of gender.
+However, the basic principles of oily skin care remain similar regardless of gender.

 Final Thoughts

 Managing oily skin is all about finding the right balance – not too harsh, not too gentle, just right for your unique needs.
-These seven expert tips give you a solid foundation to work from, but remember that everyone's skin is different.
+These five expert tips give you a solid foundation to work from, but remember that everyone's skin is different.
 What works brilliantly for your mate might not be your cup of tea, and that's completely normal.
 The key is consistency and patience.
 Give new products time to work, usually 4-6 weeks, before deciding if they're worth keeping in your routine.
 Most importantly, don't be afraid to experiment and find what feels right for your skin.
+It's all worth a try – you might just discover your new favorite skincare routine!

 Sangria Experience Logo